nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

  mask-image: url(https://images.png);
  }
  ```
- In the below example, a background image is used to mask an image of a camera out of it.
+ In the below example, a background image is used to mask an image in the selected camera cutout shape.

  ![Masking with Images](./image.png)